eljefe303030/Melius/README.md

 ## Important

 This version of Melius will downgrade your game to version 1.15.222, which is the version before the Free Lanes update.
-I will release a version based on the latest version in due course but first I need to wait for xEdit to be updated and a few mods to be updated, as currently I would not be able to produce a stable list that meets the required level of quality I would expect.
+I will release a version based on the latest version in due course but first I need to wait for a few mods to be updated, as currently I would not be able to produce a stable list that meets the required level of quality I would expect.

 # Contents List